itea1001/itea1001.github.io/index.md

 title: "Home"
 ---

-Hello.
-I am a second-year undergrad at the University of Chicago studying Computer Science, Mathematics, and Philosophy.
+Hi!
+I'm a rising third-year undergrad at the University of Chicago studying Computer Science, Philosophy, and Mathematics.
 I have been fortunate to work with Prof. [Chenhao Tan](https://chenhaot.com/) at the [Chicago Human+AI (CHAI) Lab](https://chicagohai.github.io/).
-My research interests include LLM evaluation, hypothesis generation, and tool use.
+I'm also involved in the Berkeley Function Calling Leaderboard (BFCL) and other function-calling projects at the UCB Sky Computing Lab.
+My current research interests include LLM tool use, agent training, and hypothesis generation.

-Outside of research, I enjoy reading about religions, playing the clarinet, mixing cocktails, and traveling.
+Outside of research, I play the clarinet and am part of the Chamber Music Program at UChicago.
+I also enjoy learning about religious texts and rituals, currently interested in Eastern esotericism.